hubiinetwork/nahmii-sdk/Docs/wallet.md

 The custom parameters are

 - {function} signMessage - Takes a string as input and returns a flat format Ethereum signature
-- {function} signTransaction - Takes a transaction as input and returns the same transaction signed as a hex string
+- {function} signTransaction - Takes a transaction as input and returns the same transaction signed as a hex string.
+The input may contain unresolved values, so it's important to wait for them to resolve with `ethers.utils.resolveProperties(tx);` before performing any logic.
 - {string} address - The address to use.
 Must be able to derive from the private key used in the signing functions